veo-labs/openveo-core/docs/web-service.md

 ---- | ----
 200 | The role has been updated
 500 | An error occured on the server side
-400 | Missing the role id
+400 | Missing the role id or the body
 401 | Authentication to the web service failed
 403 | Authorization forbidden for this end point